 - Master of Social Work, CSU-Long Beach, 1994

 - Master of Public Health, Univ Of Cal-Berkeley, California, United States, 1998

 Dr. Laurie Drabble is a Professor in the School of Social Work at San Jose State University.
-She is also an Affiliate Scientist with the Alcohol Research Group in Emeryville, CA. Her scholarly research focuses on alcohol and other drug problems among marginalized populations of women, including alcohol and other substance use among sexual minority women.
+She is also an Affiliate Scientist with the Alcohol Research Group in Emeryville, CA. Her scholarly research focuses on alcohol and other drug problems among marginalized populations of women.
+Some of her recent research focuses on factors that contribute, to or protect against, risk for alcohol and other drug-related problems among sexual minority women.
 She is also involved in research focusing on collaboration between addiction treatment, child welfare and dependency courts.
 Dr. Drabble also maintains an interest in University/Community Partnered Research and, among other projects, serves in a leadership role for the Child Welfare Partnership for Research and Training (CW-PART), a model program that involves organizing faculty and student research teams to conduct research related to emerging questions of interest to local county agencies.

 Dr. Drabble is former Executive Director of the California Women´s Commission on Alcohol and Drug Dependencies and has worked statewide and nationally as an organizational consultant providing a wide range of technical assistance and training services related to women´s alcohol and drug issues, alcohol/drug prevention strategies, strategic planning, and non-profit management.
 Dr. Drabble received a BA in Social work at California State University, Los Angeles and a Masters in Social Work at California State University, Long Beach.
 She earned a Ph.D. in Social Welfare and a Masters in Public Health at the University of California, Berkeley.